 The Company evaluated subsequent events and transactions that occurred after the condensed unaudited balance sheets and up to the date the unaudited condensed financial statements were issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the condensed unaudited financial statements.
+Based upon this review, other than noted below, the Company did not identify any subsequent events that would have required adjustment or disclosure in the condensed unaudited financial statements.